nuvibit/semper-policy-repo-sample/README.md

 - OU-ID
 - AWS account-tags (managed via the Organization Management Account)

-The section "accountScope" allows you to "exclude" accounts and in a second step to "forceInclude" accounts based on specific account-context information:
+The section *accountScope* allows you to **exclude** accounts and in a second step to **forceInclude** accounts based on specific account-context information (technically in the sense how it is implemented in the tool *rsync* as well):
 ```json {linenos=table,hl_lines=[],linenostart=50}
 {
       ...